nautobot/nautobot-app-secrets-providers/docs/admin/providers/onepassword_setup.md

     - `token` (optional) The 1Password Service Account Token to be used by the above vault.

 !!! note
-    The Service Account token need to have access to the Vault that it is configured for.
+    The Service Account token needs to have access to the Vault that it is configured for.
 Per 1Password policy "You can't grant a service account access to your built-in Personal, Private, or Employee vault, or your default Shared vault."